Pervert handed four-week jail sentence for talking to seven-year-old girl

 Jailed: Man, 70, became obsessed with child abuse images

-A 70-year-old Stonehouse man with an obsession for child pornography has been sent to prison.
+A 70-year-old Stonehouse man with an obsession for child sex abuse images has been sent to prison.

 John Coxon, of Park Road, Stonehouse was found to be in possession of 474 images of child abuse images on his computer, four of the images Category A, the worst kind, Gloucester Crown Court heard yesterday.